Rebines/whisper-phi4/README.md

           brew install ffmpeg

 2.  **Verify Installation:**
-    * Type "ffmpeg -version" in the terminal and press Enter.
+    * Type `ffmpeg -version` in the terminal and press Enter.
     * If the FFmpeg version information is displayed, the installation was successful.

 **Linux (e.g., Ubuntu):**